-Some poorly known details of stellar evolution are parametrized in the $StarTrack$ code.
-Fortunately most of them do not have significant impact on the results relevant for this work.
-The various models of binary code used in this paper are described in section~\ref{astand}.
+Some poorly known details of the stellar evolution are parametrised in the S\textsc{tar}T\textsc{rack} code.
+Fortunately most of them do not have a significant impact on the results relevant to this work.
+The various models of the binary evolution in this code are described in Section~\ref{evolotbin}.